Drops & Withdrawals

-If you were awarded any of TU's Merit-based Admission Scholarships you must complete and pass at least 12 units for each fall and spring term to remain eligible to receive those scholarships for future terms.
-Withdrawing from courses could push you below these limits.
+If you were awarded any of TU's Merit-based Admission Scholarships you must meet all these Scholarship Conditions to remain eligible for these scholarships.
+These conditions include minimum enrolled units each semester, consecutive enrollment for each fall and spring semester, and minimum GPA and earned unit requirements to remain eligible to receive these scholarships for future terms.
+Withdrawing from courses could push you below the earned unit requirements.
 If you have questions about this policy, contact the Scholarship Unit at 410-704-2647 or scholarship AT_TOWSON.
-This requirement does not apply to federal and state aid programs.
+These requirements do not apply to federal aid programs.

 Undisbursed Federal Loan Funds

 If you have undisbursed federal loan funds, we won't be able to disburse those loan funds unless you are still enrolled at least half-time on the date we attempt to disburse the loan.
 This requirement only applies to loans for the current term that haven't already been disbursed.
 See Minimum Credits for a definition of half-time.

 If you withdraw from some of your classes for this term, but remain enrolled in your other term classes, we will not reduce the aid that you already received for this term based on this partial withdrawal.